 Some will argue that if God’s grace is resistible, it is somehow diminished, that it is not as powerful.
 And that would be true if God was attempting to force his will on us.
-But if God is wanting to allow us to make a choice, then his grace must be resistible.
+But if God wants to allow us to make a choice, then his grace must be resistible.
 Not because it is weak, but because he chooses to make it so.
 Indeed, in the Arminian view, God’s grace is magnified because it reaches out to all people.
 It is not limited in scope to only a few.

 Is Prevenient Grace Always Available?

-Another way of wording this question is “Am I able to accept Christ at any time.
-Or are there times when God’s grace does not enable me to respond.”
+Another way of wording this question is, “Am I able to accept Christ at any time?
+Or are there times when God’s grace does not enable me to respond?”
 Arminians are generally divided on this.
-Classical Arminians, those holding specifically to the teaching of Jacob Arminius would argue that grace is given to the hearers when the gospel is proclaimed (Rom 10:14).
+Classical Arminians, those holding specifically to the teaching of Jacob Arminius, would argue that grace is given to the hearers when the gospel is proclaimed (Rom 10:14).
 Others, who hold more to the Wesleyan Arminian tradition, believe that prevenient grace is always available.
 Not just when the gospel is proclaimed.